Terms of Use

 9.2.
 To the fullest extent permitted by law, we exclude all implied warranties regarding the Site.

 9.3.
-If you're a consumer, we're responsible for loss or damage you suffer that is a foreseeable result of our failing to use reasonable care and skill, but we are not responsible for loss or damage that is not foreseeable.
+If you are a consumer, we are responsible for loss or damage you suffer that is a foreseeable result of our failing to use reasonable care and skill, but not for loss or damage that is not foreseeable.

 9.4.
 Liability cap (Site): For free use of the Site, our total liability to you is limited to £100.

 9.5.
-We won't be liable for: loss of profits, revenue, business, anticipated savings, goodwill, or any indirect or consequential loss; or loss/corruption of data, provided that nothing in this clause affects your statutory rights.
+We will not be liable for loss of profits, revenue, business, anticipated savings, or goodwill; any indirect or consequential loss; or loss or corruption of data, provided that nothing in this clause affects your statutory rights.

 10. Contact and complaints (Site)